antonykidis/ImageUpload/README.md

 1. Download, or clone the project using gitBash, powershell, or a simple Zip File
 2. Navigate to ImageUpload Folder.
 3. Open ImageUpload.sln (You will need aVisual studio 2019) The community version is avaliable for free(google it)
-4. If You facing problems try to update all the Nuget Packages via NugetPackager Manager (Packages Tab) Select all the packages, and click Update Button.
+4. If You facing problems try to update all the Nuget Packages via NugetPackage Manager (Packages Tab) Select all the packages, and click Update Button.

    Thank You.